Section 508 - Rehabilitation Act of 1973

 - The team shall also send written notice of their findings to the complainant and the agency indicating an agreement or disagreement with the agency’s initial complaint response.
 If the technology in question is out of compliance, the written notice shall also include a copy of the agency’s plan for resolution.

-5. The review team must conclude this review and send the final written notice to the complainant and the agency no later than sixty (60) calendar days from the receipt of the written complaint with the OSF.
+5. The review team must conclude this review and send the final written notice to the complainant and the agency no later than sixty (60) calendar days from the receipt of the written complaint with the OMES.